sgunonu/DataSafe/LabGuide100000.md

 -	To access the report from the Reports tab, do the following:
 -	Click the **Reports** tab.
 <!-- Image 4.16-->
--	Scroll down, and under **Discovery Reports**, click **Data Discovery**.
+-	Click **Data Discovery**.
 -	Click your sensitive data model to open the report.

 ### **Step 5:**
--	Click the **Library**  tab.
+-	Click the **Library**  tab and click **Data Discovery.**
--	Click **Sensitive Data**  Models.
 -	The Sensitive Data Models page is displayed, listing the sensitive data models to which you have access.
-For each sensitive data model, you can view information about when your sensitive data model was created, when it was last updated, and who owns it.
+For each sensitive data model, you can view information about when your sensitive data model was created, when it was last updated, and who owns it.-	If you need to remove your sensitive data model from the Library, you can select the check box for it, and click **Delete**.
 <!-- Image 4.17-->
 -	Click the name of your sensitive data model to open it.

 <!-- Image 4.18-->
 -	To return to the **Sensitive Data Models** page, click the **Library** tab, and then click **Sensitive Data Models**.
--	If you need to remove your sensitive data model from the Library, you can select the check box for it, and click **Delete**.

 ### **Step 6:**